-Risk Management Practices for Small- to Medium- Size Swine Producers
+Risk Management Practices: Small- to Medium- Size Swine Producers

-The pork industry represents a significant portion (> 25 percent) of Iowa’s agricultural sector.
+The pork industry represents a significant portion (greater than 25 percent) of Iowa’s agricultural sector.
 Proportionately, Iowa represents one-third of U.S. hog production cash receipts.

 Volatility in the pork industry continues from both production, societal, and marketing risks.
 Managing these risks is an important step to achieving long-term financial viability in the industry.
 Production risks include herd health and performance.
 Serious financial consequences occur with high death loss, usually from a disease outbreak, but could be a feed mis-formulation, contamination or other quality problem.
 Social risks become real on the farm if there is a failure from:

 - welfare audit

 - food safety mistake like an antibiotic residual